Loleatta Holloway: Career

-In the early 1980s, she had another dance hit with "Crash Goes Love" (#5 on the U.S. Dance chart, No. 86 on the US R&B Chart).
+In the early 1980s, Holloway had another dance hit with "Crash Goes Love" (number five on the U.S. Dance chart, number 86 on the US R&B Chart).
 She also recorded one single, "So Sweet," for the fledgling house-music label DJ International Records.

-In the late 1980s, her vocals from "Love Sensation" were used in the UK No. 1 hit "Ride on Time" by Black Box.
-Holloway, however, was uncredited for her vocals.
-She successfully sued the group, which led to an undisclosed court settlement in her favor.
+According to the Independent, Holloway is the most sampled female singer in popular music.
+The Italian house music group Black Box sampled Holloway's "Love Sensation" vocals for their 1989 single "Ride on Time".
+In the UK, it topped the singles chart for six weeks and became the year's bestselling single.
+The sample was used without permission; according to several sources, Holloway reached a settlement and was paid damages.
+However, one of the "Ride on Time" producers said in 2018 that Holloway "never saw a penny" and that only Salsoul, the owner of the master, had received payment.

+Holloway resented the "Ride on Time" episode, and said: "I've been around for years trying to get this one hit record.
+It annoyed me knowing that Black Box were number one and I was not getting any credit for it."
+She also expressed frustration that Black Box was paid more for performances than her, even after she was billed as "the voice of Black Box".
+Davoli said he regretted not meeting Holloway before her death in 2011, and would have liked to apologize "for how messy things got".

-In 1992, she had a hit with dance band Cappella.
-There, she appeared billed as Cappella featuring Loleatta Holloway on the single "Take Me Away" (UK #25).
-Holloway's fortunes dramatically improved, however, when she had her first US No. 1 hit when Marky Mark and the Funky Bunch featured her vocals in the chart-topping "Good Vibrations" (1991).
-According to Andrew Barker in Variety (March 22, 2011), Holloway performed with Marky Mark and the Funky Bunch to promote the single and she received full vocal credit as well as a share of the royalties.
+Holloway's fortunes dramatically improved, however, when she had her first US number one hit when Marky Mark and the Funky Bunch featured her vocals in the chart-topping "Good Vibrations" (1991).
+Holloway performed with Marky Mark and the Funky Bunch to promote the single and she received full vocal credit as well as a share of the royalties.
 This was shortly after the backlash against various acts such as Milli Vanilli and the groups that used the vocals of Martha Wash, but refused to give her credit until she sued.